Call Us: +44 (0)1892 664422

 128-way (BVOC128): Eight loops and panel networking ability

-WITH additional termination card (request when ordering panel – factory fitted):
+(Request when ordering panel – factory fitted)

 4-way, 8-way, 16-way panel (BVOC4M/8M/16M)